mikewolfe/Strandedseq_pipeline/NETseq_README.md

 If you were doing paired end data you would want to additionally add a `--samFlagInclude 67` to the command to make sure that you don’t count twice for each read pair.
-Additionally if you have a fr-stranded library than the `--filterRNAstrand` flag should just be flipped for each strand.
+Additionally if you have a fr-stranded library then the `--filterRNAstrand` flag should just be flipped for each strand.
 More details can be found in the documentation for this tool: https://deeptools.readthedocs.io/en/stable/content/tools/bamCoverage.html